Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên13/10/2023

 Additionally, 8% of the survey sample said they intended to purchase these products in the future.
-Another survey of 700 people found that 5.2% of respondents had purchased freshwater turtles and tortoises for various purposes in the past 12 months; of which, purchasing for release was the main purpose, accounting for 43%.
+Another survey of 700 people showed that 5.2% of the respondents had purchased freshwater turtles and tortoises for various purposes in the past 12 months; of which, purchasing for release was the main purpose, accounting for 43%.

 To help Vietnam control and prevent illegal wildlife trade, the project will continue to promote communication to reduce demand for wildlife; encourage traditional medicine practitioners to increase the use of legal, safe and sustainable medicinal herbs; and encourage individuals to improve their health through physical activity, instead of using products from rare wildlife.